-- Fever (100.4°F/38°C or higher) or chills Cough Sore throat Shortness of breath or difficulty breathing Not being able to taste or smell Headache Diarrhea Nausea or vomiting - Students may return to school after they test negative for COVID-19 with copy of a negative test and/or after their healthcare provider provides an alternate diagnosis - e.g., migraine, strep throat - and their symptoms are improving and they are fever-free for 24 hours without the use of feverreducing medications. - □ Students who exhibit the following less common symptoms must be evaluated by a healthcare provider to determine if COVID-19 testing is indicated: New onset of stuffy or runny nose (different from pre-existing allergies) Body aches Fatigue or lethargy. - School must receive communication from the healthcare provider that the student may return to school (e.g., doctor's note, fax, phone call).

-□ Notify the school immediately if:

-- If your child is being evaluated for COVID-19, they may return to school if they test negative with copy of a negative test. - If a household member is being evaluated for COVID-19, the household member must isolate / quarantine as appropriate. - □ Your child / children must stay home until the household member tests negative for COVID-19. - ☐ If the household member tests positive for COVID-19, your child / children must quarantine for 14 days from their last contact with the household member.
-They may not return to school even if they test negative for COVID-19.
-They must complete their quarantine. - If a household member has a known COVID-19 exposure, the household member must isolate / quarantine as appropriate. - If your child has had close contact with someone who has tested positive for COVID-19, they should get tested 5 7 days after their last contact with the person who has COVID-19. - □ Your child must stay at home and quarantine for 14 days after their last contact with the person who has COVID-19.
+- Students may return to school: - □ after they test negative for COVID-19 with copy of a negative test; - or, after school receives clearance from a healthcare provider; - □ and, their symptoms are improving; - □ and, they are fever-free for 24 hours without the use of fever-reducing medications. - Siblings and other household contacts must stay home until a negative COVID-19 test is confirmed or a healthcare provider provides an alternate diagnosis. - o If a student only has one of the following symptoms (fever [100.4°F/38°C or higher] or chills sore throat headache nausea or vomiting diarrhea fatigue congestion / runny nose), they may return to school after symptoms improved and, they are fever-free for 24 hours without the use of fever-reducing medications.
+Siblings and other household contacts do not need to stay home Important: A school nurse may require a healthcare provider evaluation if they suspect COVID-19 in a student with only one symptom consistent with COVID-10. - □ Notify the school immediately if: - Your child is being evaluated for COVID-19.
+They may return to school if they test negative with copy of a negative test (if no history of COVID-19 exposure). - A household member is being evaluated for COVID-19.
+The household member must isolate / quarantine as appropriate. - □ Your child / children must stay home until the household member tests negative for COVID-19. - ☐ If the household member tests positive for COVID-19, your child / children must quarantine for 14 days from their last contact with the household member.
+Even if they test negative for COVID-19, they may not return to school and must complete their 14-day quarantine. - A household member is identified as a close contact to a known COVID-19 case.
+They must isolate / quarantine as indicated. - Your child has had close contact with someone who has tested positive for COVID-19.
+They should be tested 5 7 days after their last contact with the person who has COVID-19. - ☐ Your child must stay at home and quarantine for 14 days after their last contact with the person who has COVID-19.
 They may not return to school even if they test negative for COVID-19.
 They must complete their quarantine.